cranhandler/cranhandler.github.io/petpeeves.md

 Side note: Given a choice, I'd usually rather talk about things I love than things that irk me.
 The idea to document this search game arose 1. because contradb has just had some new improvements to its search function, and I haven't fully explored them, and
 2 the posters were very clear and specific, giving me lots of search cases I wouldn't have thought of on my own.

 Two good things to bubble up from this already: 1 as suggested by Nicholas, experienced dancers can choose to see some of these 'awkward transitions' as 'challenging transitions'---opportunities to think outside the box of how a weight shift or flourish might improve flow for your partner.
+Megan called them 'poise points', which I really like as a framing.
 And 2, as suggested by Dave, in the future contradb could have a "pet peeve" feature, where a user could specify a transition they don't like.
 That transition would then never appear in their search results.

 Post texts will be left anonymous unless a poster wants their comment attributed; post text will be taken down upon request; this "blog post" might not remain up ad infinitum.